sheldonhull/sheldonhull.hugo/content/blog/2016-01-29-easy-way-to-test-log-shipping-or-availability-groups-setup.md

 date: "2016-01-29T00:00:00Z"
 tags:
 - sql-server
-title: Easy way to test log shipping or availability groups setup
+title: "Easy way to test log shipping or availability groups setup"
+slug: "Easy way to test log shipping or availability groups setup"
 ---

 Have been working through the fantastic training resources from [Brent Ozar's Everything Bundle](http://bit.ly/learnlotsofstuff) and on the recommended resources they mention after all the training on log shipping and availability groups that you can use a lab environment from TechNet to actually get going on familiarizing yourself with the technology more.